pymupdf/PyMuPDF/docs/recipes-low-level-interfaces.rst

 For example, PyMuPDF adds new, small :data:`contents` objects in methods :meth:`Page.insert_image`, :meth:`Page.show_pdf_page` and the :ref:`Shape` methods.

-However, there are also situations when a **single** :data:`contents` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.
+However, there are also situations when a **single** :data:`contents` object is beneficial: it is easier to interpret and more compressible than multiple smaller ones.

 Here are two ways of combining multiple contents of a page::